ncredinburgh/functional-styles/README.md

 ## Function Styles Get Involved

 Conventions and names are work in progress please submit issues with comments, ideas and JSBins.

+## Thanks

+* NCR Edinburgh - letting me work on this
+* FormidableLabs - inspiration from Radium, Victory etc